-The pulse oximeter (“pulse ox“) is perhaps the greatest noninvasive perioperative/acute care monitor created in the modern era.
+The pulse oximeter (“pulse ox“) is perhaps the best non-invasive, continuous monitor ever created.
 It uses a light emitter and photodetector to analyze light absorbance across an extremity (typically a finger or toe).
-In doing so, the pulse ox gives us a hemoglobin saturation, heart rate, a rough idea of the rhythm, and even the fact that there’s distal perfusion present with the aid of a waveform.
+In doing so, the pulse ox gives us the hemoglobin oxygen saturation, heart rate, a rough idea of the rhythm, and even the fact that there’s distal perfusion present with the aid of a waveform.

 The key to an accurate pulse ox reading is minimizing noise and amplifying the arterial signal.
 The pulse ox picks up an arterial component (‘AC’) and a nonpulsatile component (‘DC’).
-The ratio (‘R’) of AC to DC at the 660 nm and 940 nm wavelengths is calculated.
-This ratio is then correlated to a hemoglobin saturation based on a calibration curve derived from desaturation studies in healthy patients.
+The ratio (‘R’) of AC to DC at the 660 nm and 940 nm wavelengths is determined.
+This ratio is then correlated to a hemoglobin oxygen saturation based on a calibration curve derived from desaturation studies in healthy patients.
 SpO2 is unreliable below ~70% because, well, it’s unethical to have volunteers desaturate below that.
 Mathematical models try to extrapolate desaturation < 70%.